Ontario college strike

 There are two ways you can apply:

-To apply online you must have access to a scanner or camera to create electronic copies of your documents for uploading and
+- access to a scanner or digital camera to make electronic copies of your documents for uploading and

 Apply on paper

 The package includes the application guide and all the forms you need to fill out.
-Download the application package.